MLS rejected $4 billion deal which wanted promotion/relegation

 A report from the Sports Business Journal stated that the owner of NASL side Miami FC Riccardo Silva gave a presentation to the league and owners on June 26, offering a 10-year deal for the domestic and international TV rights from 2023 with one clause: promotion and relegation had to become commonplace in MLS.

-Of course, Silva, who founded the media company MP & Silva who put in the bid, would love for their to be promotion and relegation in MLS as his team cannot currently rise about the second-tier NASL.
+Of course, Silva, who founded the media company MP & Silva who put in the bid, would love for there to be promotion and relegation in MLS as his team cannot currently rise above the second-tier NASL.

 Jeff Carlisle from ESPN has the following statement from Dan Courtemanche, MLS executive vice president of communications.